-Our experienced employment law attorneys at Kingsley & Kingsley are frequently asked if California employers can legally withhold an employee’s earned bonuses and commissions.
+Our experienced employment law attorneys at Kingsley and Kingsley are frequently asked if California employers can legally withhold an employee's earned bonuses and commissions.
 In this blog, we will delve a little deeper into how commissions and bonuses work and what your rights as an employee are if your employer says you are not entitled to or attempts to withhold such earnings.

 Employee Commission Laws in California

 A commission is essentially a payment that a worker earns for completing a specific job.
 For example, employers can pay their workers a commission when they complete a sale.
 These types of commissions are often a percentage of a sale or contract.
 Employers use commission as an incentive to drive sales and keep their employees motivated.
 Some positions, especially in sales, are entirely based on commission.
 Others pay a salary in addition to a bonus and commissions.